Andrew Stratton

 andrew_profile.jpg

-I am a first year Robotics Ph.D. student with Professor Christoforos Mavrogiannis in the Fluent Robotics Lab at the University of Michigan.
+I am a Robotics Ph.D.
+Candidate with Professor Christoforos Mavrogiannis in the Fluent Robotics Lab at the University of Michigan.
 Broadly, my research interests are computational human-robot interaction, robot learning, and applied mathematics.
-More specifically, my research focuses on developing methods that will enable socially aware robot navigation in high-complexity, unstructured, dynamic human environments.
+More specifically, my research focuses on developing methods that will enable socially aware robot navigation and human motion prediction in high-complexity, unstructured, dynamic human environments.

 Prior to joining the Fluent Robotics Lab, I received a B.S. in Computer Science with a Mathematics minor from the University of Illinois at Urbana-Champaign.
 There, I worked in the Intelligent Motion Lab with Professor Kris Hauser on mobile robot navigation and shared control for robot avatar teleoperation.